miniboxing/miniboxing.github.io/example.md

  * `run` will run the project: it will output the names of miniboxed classes for different cases, so you get a feeling of what miniboxing does under the hood
  * `console` is probably the most interesting task, as it allows you to try your own programs with miniboxing (the other examples rely on using the console)

-The [`README`](https://github.com/miniboxing/miniboxing-example/blob/master/README.md) file of the project shows the ouput you should expect for the different commands.
+The <a href="https://github.com/miniboxing/miniboxing-example/blob/master/README.md" target="_blank"><code>README</code></a> file of the project shows the output you should expect for the different commands.

-Like the miniboxing plugin, the example project is distributed under a [3-clause BSD license](https://github.com/miniboxing/miniboxing-example/blob/master/LICENSE) so you can build your project on top of it.
+Like the miniboxing plugin, the example project is distributed under a <a href="https://github.com/miniboxing/miniboxing-example/blob/master/LICENSE" target="_blank">3-clause BSD license</a> so you can build your project on top of it.